Introduction to the dictionary (grammar)

 Introduction

-Person marking
+Person markers

 Transitive stems